 5.5 Discovery and Negotiation

-Your work accident lawyer might conduct investigation, gather witness testimony, and negotiate with the insurance firm.
+Your work accident lawyer may carry out an investigation, collect witness statements, and negotiate with the insurance company.

 5.6 Trial or Settlement